JarateKing/BaseHud/README.md

 * Fixes for certain existing hud materials
 * Custom basic shape materials
 * Custom refract and blur materials with fallbacks

+Some of these features involve scripting or programs that are intended for windows.
+Where possible, linux is also supported.